 Other cleaning products for the grout

 Do not want to make the cleaner yourself?
 Let’s have a look at other options.
 Cleaning products that are specialized in polishing the grout are readily available such as IT JUST WORKS!
-Grout-Eez, Ultimate Grout Cleaner and Goo Gone Grout & Tile Cleaner.
+Grout-Eez, Ultimate Grout Cleaner, and Goo Gone Grout & Tile Cleaner.

 If you are looking for a stronger effect, using bleach is also an excellent alternative to make the grout spotless.
 However, it is important that you consider safety precautions before using bleach.
-The bleach not only makes the grout extra clean but also whitening the surface.
+The bleach not only makes the grout extra clean but also whitens the surface.

-Despite its benefit as a powerful cleaning solution, which is super effective on cleaning the floor surface, bleach can also damage your health.
+Despite its benefit as a powerful cleaning solution, which is super effective in cleaning the floor surface, bleach can also damage your health.
 It is suggested that you wear gloves while using it and keep the space in good ventilation by opening windows or turning on the fan.

 Moreover, using bleach to remove dirty substances in your grout over time may cause erosion and even make the grout dirtier as its left-behind substance can attract the grime.

 Simple cleaning tips can always make your life easier when cleaning tricky parts of your house such as the grout.
 Using day-to-day simple cleaning products like baking soda or natural ones like vinegar and lemon can easily get rid of dirt in the grout.